mkierzenka/SWDevProj/report/doc.md

   message queues.
 Therefore we had to initialize a PseudoNetwork in our .cpp test file and pass it in to numerous objects throughout the program, including the Application and the KVStore.
 When we incorporate the actual network layer, each node will be able to have its own network object

 * Network: the actual networking layer that we incorporated into our program for M4.
 It includes messages for initializing the servers and clients.
 This kicks off and completes the handshake process.
 For the client, it connects to the server, sends a register message to the server, and then receives a directory message from the server.
 For the server (first node per program), it accepts connections from clients, receives register messages from clients, and keeps track of the clients.
 Once all nodes are registered, it broadcasts a directory message to all of its connected nodes.
+All the nodes send a done message to the server once their work/task is completed.
+Once the server receives a done message from every node, it broadcasts a teardown message to each node, which tells the nodes to close their connections and terminate execution.

 * INetwork: We created an INetwork that both Network and PseudoNetwork inherited.
 This was so that our entire program could use an INetwork, allowing for easy swapping between our pseudo and real networks in our tests (see the .cpp test files for more context).
 The interfaces includes six methods.
 The first two are for sending and receiving.
 The last four are only used by the actual network: server_init, client_init, handleRegisterMsg, and handleDirectoryMsg.
 These are not needed for the pseudonetwork, so they were able to be left blank in the INetwork class for PseudoNetwork to inherit